 Adjudication process:

 A committee will be struck by the Dean’s office to review the nominations for the faculty.
-The committee will consist of 2-3 Graduate Teaching Assistants who are recognized as effective teachers, 2-3 Teaching Assistant faculty or laboratory supervisors, and up to three recent teaching award winners in the faculty.
+The committee will consist of Graduate Teaching Assistants (TAs) who are recognized as effective teachers, TA supervisors (faculty or laboratory), and previous teaching award winners where possible.
 The committee will be chaired by the Director of the LFS Learning Centre.
 The enclosed criteria should be used by committees to determine nominees’ effectiveness.

 Supportive Documentation required and suggested for Nominators